Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Picard parameters and proof of Theorem D

 The parameters $(A,B,C,D) = (0,0,0,4)$ are quite special for at least two reasons: \begin{itemize} \item The surface $S_{(0,0,0,4)}$ has the maximal number of singularities among all cubic surfaces and for this reason it is called the {\em Cayley Cubic}.
 They are at the four points

-\item It was proved by Cantat-Loray \cite[Theorem 5.4]{cantat-2} that $\Gamma$ has an invariant affine structure on $S_{A,B,C,D}$ if and only if $(A,B,C,D) = (0,0,0,4)$. \end{itemize} Existence of the invariant affine structure dates back to work of Picard and, for this reason, the parameters $(A,B,C,D) = (0,0,0,4)$ are called the {\em Picard Parameters}.
+\item It was proved by Cantat-Loray \cite[Theorem 5.4]{cantat-2} that $\AUTOGROUP$ has an invariant affine structure on $S_{A,B,C,D}$ if and only if $(A,B,C,D) = (0,0,0,4)$. \end{itemize} An {\em affine structure} on a complex surface consists of a collection of coordinate charts whose transition functions are (restrictions of) affine mappings of $\mathbb{C}^2$.
+One says that a group $G$ {\em preserves an affine structure} if the expression of each element of $G$ in the preferred collection of charts (associated to the specified affine structure) consists again of affine mappings.
+Existence of the invariant affine structure dates back to work of Picard on the Painlev\'e~6 equation corresponding to the parameters $(A,B,C,D) = (0,0,0,4)$.
+It is for this reason that the parameters $(A,B,C,D) = (0,0,0,4)$ are called the {\em Picard Parameters}.

 From our point of view, this case is also very interesting as it will soon be clear.
 More importantly, however, the information collected in the course of this discussion will enable us to prove Proposition~\ref{PROP:GOODPARAMS_IN_COMPLETMENT_HYPERSURFACES} in Section~\ref{SEC:FATOU}.
 Albeit a somewhat technical statement, Proposition~\ref{PROP:GOODPARAMS_IN_COMPLETMENT_HYPERSURFACES} plays an important role in the proofs of Theorems~G and~K.